sambo2021/jenkins-task/README.md

-# for creating local master-jenkins on your local host
+# For creating local master-jenkins on your local host
 - use master docker file to build image of jenkins master to run a container later from this image
 - this image shall have docker cli to use it to run some docker commands on slave
 - using mounting volumes to connect your local docker daemon to docker cli inside that container of master jenkins